jsoverson/apex-template/README.md

 ### `isKind`

-A conditional block that tests the kind of WIDL node
+A conditional block that tests the kind of Apex node

 ```hbs
 {{#isKind 'TypeDefinition'}}